 This example shows the Terminal 2 at London’s Heathrow airport.
 A large aircraft can be seen moving along the front of the Terminal.
 Since it is moving in the same direction as the satellite rather than towards or away from it, the Doppler frequency shift is largely unchanged.

 The movement does cause defocusing of the aircraft as it moves along the front of the terminal.
-A useful feature of SAR data is that all phase information is collected on wavelength level, which allows refocusing the image after collection.
+A useful feature of SAR data is that all phase information is collected at the wavelength level, which allows refocusing the image after collection.
 With adaptive focus we can bring this moving feature into focus.
 But perhaps even more usefully, we can look at the inner workings of the focusing algorithm that we applied and use the information to determine what caused the defocusing in the first place.
 In this case the object (presumably aircraft) was moving at a speed of around 24 km/h.

 - Example 3: Las Vegas, Nevada, US